PLAN YOUR TRIP

 100% of baby sea turtles have plastic in their stomachs.

-There is now a monstrous 5.25 trillion pieces of plastic debris in our ocean & 46,000 pieces in every square mile of ocean.
+There is now 5.25 trillion macro and micro pieces of plastic in our ocean & 46,000 pieces in every square mile of ocean, weighing up to 269,000 tonnes.

 The Great Pacific Garbage Patch is around 1.6 million square kilometers – bigger than Texas.